Intervals in Music

 Too many students are only taught how to play two notes, but not how to traverse the journey.
 Too many professional musicians, well, do the same.
 The precision in examining what to do with an interval is in fact the precision of good technique and good execution.
 It is also a musician’s signature.
 The ones who have unique voices are the ones who have distinct ways of finding paths from note to note, and from there being able to carve new worlds from phrase to phrase, movement to movement, piece to piece, genre to genre.

 But it all starts from the interval.
-And it can begin as a simple mi-re-do with a child.
+And it can begin from the simple mi-re-do with a child.

 (Some additional materials: the opening section of Dvorak’s Humoresque is quite literally a series of intervals.
 There are many, many different ways to go about working on “feeling” intervals.
 Sometimes involving movement, sometimes examining the precision of bow speed and bow division, sometimes singing.
 In this lesson we explored all of those, and then some:)